OZI-Project/OZI/README.rst

 OZI is meant for Python developers as a standardized and opinionated Python packaging style guide and checkpointing API using the Meson build system.

+The OZI continuous integration strategy consists of:

-The following checkpointed environments:
+1. The following checkpointed environments:

 * code testing and coverage
 * distributing Python packages with Meson_
 * code linting and formatting

-Release drafting and publishing.
+2. Release drafting
+3. Publishing

 What OZI is **not**
 ###################